luizmugnaini/operad.dev/content/memory_management.md

 In my personal case I don't really need all of this hand-holding and training-wheels.
 All I need is a performant system that can be easily managed, and ensures some level of memory safety.
-The [Presheaf library](https://git.sr.ht/~presheaf/presheaf-lib) leans into this very philosophy - obvious protocols exist between caller and callee, if the caller wants to break one of the these protocol assumptions, the callee won't try to stop the caller fearing stupidity of the programmer.
+The [runtime library](https://git.sr.ht/~luizmugnaini/runtime) leans into this very philosophy - obvious protocols exist between caller and callee, if the caller wants to break one of the these protocol assumptions, the callee won't try to stop the caller fearing stupidity of the programmer.
 In summary, the programmer is always treated as an intelligent being that knows what they are doing.